Shtaiven/CARND_P3/project_writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with the LeNet architecture and start changing and adding convolutional layers and retraining.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use LeNet, which is tried and tested.
+I then tried a convolution neural network model similar to the model I used in project 2.
+I thought this model might be appropriate because it was based on LeNet and trained on numerous images, and I would be retraining the model from scratch anyway.
+I looked up examples of other popular architectures like VGG to see their structures and inform my decisions.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Adding much more data by combining the Udacity dataset and increasing batchsize a bit and shuffling data helped with this dramatically.

+Much of what improved my model was how I modified my dataset.
+One of the last major improvements before my care was able to drive around the track on it's own was increasing the amount of data and using the YUV colorspace.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, particularly where the car had the make the turn near the dirt road and occasionally around other corners.
+To improve the driving behavior in these cases, I took more recordings of me driving around this areas.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.